'Open' triathlon class created for trans athletes

 British Triathlon said the new approach followed a survey of more than 3,000 members that found 80% were in support of the two categories.

-The new policy replaces the existing guidelines set in 2018, which allow trans women to compete against females if they had suppressed their testosterone.
+The new policy replaces the existing guidelines set in 2018, which allow trans women to compete against female athletes if they have suppressed their testosterone.

+Salmon said he was "not aware" of any elite-level transgender triathletes in Britain - but he added: "We didn't want to be a governing body that waited for that to be a problem before we tried to fix it.

+"We don't know what's going to happen tomorrow or the next day, and we wanted to be ready for that day."

 - Listen to The Sports Desk podcast: Sport's transgender conundrum